Extended Robot Description Format (XRDF)

 modifiers: - add_frame: frame_name: "my_new_end_effector" parent_frame_name: "tool0" joint_name: "my_new_joint" joint_type: FIXED fixed_transform: position: [1.0, 2.0, 3.0] orientation: {w: 0.5, xyz: [-0.5, 0.5, 0.5]}

-Setting base frame
+Setting the base frame

 The set_base_frame